-When we interviewed Pat Duffy, co-founder of The Giving Block, for an Insiders webinar in June, he described a general profile of people who are most vigorously investing (and donating) in cryptocurrency:
+When we interviewed Pat Duffy, co-founder of The Giving Block, last June, he described a general profile of people who are most vigorously investing (and donating) in cryptocurrency:

 These investors are usually under 40 years old, 84% are male, they are highly financially literate and they are very active on social networks.

 So, it makes perfect sense that you need a strong social media presence if you want to position yourself in front of wealthy young crypto donors.
 They are clearly out there, and the cryptocurrency market is only growing.